Overwhelmed And Stressed Out? Do Pika Pika!

 And maybe you don’t know how to let go negative thoughts and emotions out of your system.

-I also was used to accelerate in such situations trying to do the right thing for everybody involved, except myself.
-It took me a while to understand that the clean up the mess took place in my own mind, and not out there.
+I also was used to accelerating in such situations trying to do the right thing for everybody involved, except myself.
+It took me a while to understand that the clean up the mess took place in my mind, and not out there.
 I needed to make room for these questions:

 Let me ask you a question.